MicrosoftDocs/Viva/Viva/glint/reports/team-summary-enable-manage.md

 ## Why use Team Summary?

 The likelihood of employee feedback fueling organizational success hinges on the actions taken based on that feedback.
 While many companies build energy and excitement around taking the survey, momentum can slow after managers receive and view their results.
-This can happen because:
+This energy slow-down can happen because:

 - Data can feel overwhelming and difficult to make actionable.
 - Next steps aren't always clear.
-- Engagement feedback can be interpreted by a manager as only a reflection of their performance.
+- Engagement feedback is interpreted by a manager as only a reflection of their performance.

 ### Team Summary provides simple dashboard guidance for managers